56kcloud/Training/Docker/kickstart/chapters/webapps.md

-# Webapps with Docker part Deux
+# Deploying Webapps with Docker

 Great!
-So you have now looked at `docker run`, played with a Docker container and also got the hang of some terminology.
-Armed with all this knowledge, you are now ready to get to the real stuff &#8212; deploying web applications with Docker.
+So you have now looked at `docker container run`, played with a Docker container and also got the hang of some terminology.
+Armed with all this knowledge, you are now ready to get to the real stuff &#8212; create Docker Images and deploy this images as web application with Docker.

 > **Tasks**:
 >